rahulkmr69/SPOJ/README.md

 # SPOJ

-This repository contains some Spoj question's solution.
+This repository contains some SPOJ coding question solutions.